intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 document takes no position on that claim.

 This document instead describes the negative consequences of the application of Postel's principle to the modern Internet.
-A replacement design principle is suggested.
+In place of the principle, it is recommended that protocols receive continuing maintenance after their initial design and deployment.

 There is good evidence to suggest that designers of protocols in the IETF widely understand the limitations of Postel's principle.
 This document serves